Washington-Oregon Cascades Rail Corridor

 In October 1992, the U.S. Department of Transportation designated the Pacific Northwest Rail Corridor (PNWRC) as one of five high-speed rail corridors in the United States.

-Their shared vision is to continue cooperative relationships to develop a model to change from operating as separate segments to operating the service as one integrated corridor with shared resources and work towards achieving common goals.
-In the long term, it is anticipated that this change will help deliver customer expectations, increase ridership, and develop intercity passenger rail service as a competitive transportation choice.
+Their shared vision is to continue these cooperative relationships.
+This will lead to developing a model to change from operating as separate segments to operating the service as one integrated corridor with shared resources and work towards achieving common goals.
+In the long term, it is anticipated that this change will help deliver customer expectations, increase ridership and develop intercity passenger rail service as a competitive transportation choice.

-The Corridor Management Workplan provides a framework for the initial steps ODOT and WSDOT will follow in developing a single Cascades Rail Corridor.
-This workplan defines how the two agencies will work together and establishes milestones for formalizing their joint relationship before PRIIA implementation begins in October 2013.
-PRIIA is a federal act which shifts costs currently paid by the federal government to states.
+The Corridor Management Workplan provided a framework for the initial steps ODOT and WSDOT followed to develop a single Cascades Rail Corridor.
+This workplan defined how the two agencies worked together and established milestones for formalizing their joint relationship before PRIIA implementation began in October 2013.
+PRIIA is a federal act that shifted costs previously paid by the federal government to states.